valheimPlus/ValheimPlus/README.md

 * Added option for placeables destroyed/dismantled by players to always drop their full material cost, even if built by another player.
 * Modify effective radius of comfort placeables.
 * Modify Ward structure protection radius.

+### Grid alignment
+* When pressing the configured key (left alt is the default) new buildings will be aligned to a global grid.
+   * The mode can also be toggled by pressing another key (F7 by default).
+   * Building elements (from the third tab) are aligned to to their size (e.g. a wood wall will have an alignment of 2m in X and Y direction).
+The alignment of building elements in other directorion can be configured (by default with the F6 key) to 0.5m, 1m, 2m or 4m.
+   * Other buildings like furniture will always be aligned to 0.5m, but the Y position will not be aligned (to make sure they are always exactly on the floor).

+### Structural Integrity
+* Apply a modifier to the structural integrity of the following materials:
+  * Wood
+  * Stone
+  * Iron
+  * Hardwood
+* Disable structural integrity entirely (this will cause objects placed mid-air to not break and fall).
+* Make anything built by players immune to all damage.
+* Make boats invincible to all damage.

 ### Free Rotation Mode for the default Building Mode
 * **Video demo: https://imgur.com/xMH7STj.mp4**